jbampton/dita-to-pdf-with-eclipse/README.md

 	- Select 'Java Project' click next
 	- Enter 'dita-to-pdf-with-eclipse' in the Project Name field
 	- Un-check location checkbox and enter in the parent folder of the project.
 In project layout select -> 'Use project folder as root for sources and class files' radio button and then click next.
+	- on the next screen just click 'Finish'
 	- You must add the JAR files from SaxonHE and DITA-OT to Ant inside Eclipse.
 Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add JARs -> navigate to 'libs/DITA-OT1.8.5/lib' and add all the JAR files from that directory.
 Click add JARS again and add 'saxon9he.jar' from  'libs/SaxonHE9-6-0-7J'.
 Make sure to click Apply and then click Ok.

 2.  - Right click on build.xml and select -> Run As -> Ant Build -> (first one)